New Dentures... What to Expect?

 Precision Equilibrated Dentures

-Precision Equilibrated Dentures are customized to function in the most natural way possible.
-Very precise measurements of the movements of your jaw ensure that the dentures will function as closely as possible to the natural parameters of your mouth.
+Precision Dentures are customized to function in the most natural way possible.
+Very precise measurements of the movements of your jaw are recorded by computer and will ensure that the dentures will function as closely as possible to the natural parameters of your mouth.

 Our office uses the ARCUS Digma and the Protar Articulation System.
 This is a very exciting procedure that has helped many people reclaim a healthier lifestyle.